If Tomorrow Never Comes: Ronan Keating version

 "If Tomorrow Never Comes" served as the first single from Irish singer Ronan Keating's second studio album, Destination.
 Produced by Steve Mac, the song was released in Australia on April 29, 2002, and in the United Kingdom on May 6, 2002.
-It peaked at number one in the United Kingdom, Austria, the Czech Republic, Denmark, and Norway and reached the top 10 in 11 other countries, including Australia, Ireland, New Zealand, and Sweden.
+It peaked at number one in the United Kingdom, giving Keating his third solo number one on the UK Singles Chart.
+The song also topped the charts of Austria, the Czech Republic, Denmark, and Norway, and it entered the top 10 in 11 other countries, including Australia, Ireland, New Zealand, and Sweden.

 Music video

 The video starts with Keating sitting on a bed and staring at the woman sleeping in it.
 He leaves his house and, having fallen onto a road in the path of a moving car, he is run over by it.
 He goes through the same scene multiple times, apparently stuck in a time loop, unrealistically singing throughout.
 At the end, he stops the loop by avoiding crossing the road and, instead, walking along the same sidewalk where his front door is.